Claudiomics/azure-database-migration/README.md

 4. I clicked `Enable Trust Server Certificate` and used 'localhost' as the server name, with Windows Azure authentication type for authentication.
 5. I selected AdventureWorks2022 as the database > `Connect` > `Enable Trust Certificate`.
+6. I then connected to the Azure SQL Database by clicking `Server` within Azure Data Studio and selected `New Connection`.
+7. I selected `Miscrosoft SQL Server` as the server type and entered the connection details like Server Name and SQL Login details that were set up when creating the Azure SQL Server in the Azure Portal.
+I selected the database from the dropdown menu and clicked `Connect` but was met with an error message explaining the virtual machine can't access the SQL Server as the VM IP Address wasn't added to the SQL Server firewall.
+8. To overcome this, I navigated to the Virtual Machines service page on the Portal and copied the `Public IP address` from the Overview page.
+9. I then went to the SQL Servers page and clicked on the one I wanted to host my Azure SQL Database on, before clicking on the `Networking` subsection on the left hand side of the page.
+10. I selected `Add a firewall rule` and pasted the virtual machine IP address on the `Start IP` and `End IP` fields and then saved my changes.
+This allowed the VM to connect to the SQL server.
+11. I went back to Azure Data Studio and reconnected to the SQL Server and this time the connection was a success.

 ### Schema Migration

 ### Data Migration
 To esnure this was completed successfully, I used the following input and outputs.